-It was decided that without the correct sensors and ECU, this would be an expensive and complicated system to implement; therefore, a passive system was employed.
+It was decided that without the correct sensors and ECU programming capabilities, this would be an expensive and complicated system to implement; therefore, a passive system was employed.
 This system requires constantly high EGTs and a particular oxidation catalyst.
-The soot will interact with oxygen at a temperature of 600°C, but with the NO2 produced by the catalyst at 250°C. The DPF was placed immediately after the oxidation catalyst to ensure these temperature levels were met.
-To ensure correct system functionality, the DPF was also sourced from Emitec.
+The soot will interact with oxygen at a temperature of 600°C, but with the NO2 produced by the catalyst at 250°C. Catalyst inlet temperatures peaked at 480°C during Mode 1 testing, thereby confirming that the catalyst was positioned correctly to maintain inlet temperatures in the target operation region.
+The DPF was placed immediately after the oxidation catalyst to ensure these temperature levels were met.
+To ensure correct system functionality, the DPF was also sourced from Emitec/Continental.
 This pair was used to reduce the particulate matter by up to 77%, and hydrocarbon and carbon monoxide by up 90% [4].